Seattle Citroën

 ID19 TURN SIGNAL SWITCH

 It has been a pain to understand the turn signal story for US models.
-I am reasonably sure that before June of 1960, ID19’s in the USA had egg-timer turn signal switches with external Klaxon flasher modules.
+I am reasonably sure that before June of 1960, ID19’s in the USA had egg-timer turn signal switches on the main dashboard with external Klaxon flasher modules.
 But starting in June of 1960, USA ID19’s started receiving a stalk-type turn signal switch, unique to the USA (P/N DM 522 05c, without an internal flasher).
 This is a few months before Euro ID19’s would get a stalk type switch (P/N DM 522 05b, similar but with internal flasher).

 Euro ID19's at this time used the egg-timer switch to mechanically turn on and off the turn signal lamps.